If the Taylor series for a function

 involved in using the Taylor polynomial to approximate the function?

-that f is -times continuously differentiable on an
+-times continuously differentiable on an open

-then for some z in the open interval between x and c,
+for some z in the open interval between x and c,

 is the